P-TOWN, STAY DOWN! — HISTORIC FILIPINOTOWN

 There are even strip malls and apartments with names like Luzon Plaza and Manila Terrace!

-I’m not sure what section to put it in, but P-Town is home to the LA Derby Dolls, too.
+I’m not sure what section to put it in, but P-Town is home to the Los Angeles Derby Dolls, too.

 EATS & DRINKS